The Lafayette Cemetery #1 in New Orleans

 This Garden District gem has two entrances one on Washington Ave. and one on 6th Street.
 It is an easy walk from the streetcar or the #11 Magazine Street bus on Washington Avenue to the bordering streets of Coliseum and Prytania.

 Also, do note that several bus companies also visit the Lafayette Cemetery and the Garden District.
 Do read our post on which New Orleans bus tours may be best for you.
-Several also offer combo packages that offer discounts if you combine this with a swamp or plantation tour.

 Many people visit the oldest still standing St. Louis Cemetery #1, and do not realize there are many other distinctive cemeteries that are worth visiting in New Orleans.
 One of our favorites is Lafayette Cemetery #1.